The dangers of DIY mould removal

-Cleaning up mould yourself is probably not such a good idea if:
+Doing a mold remediation yourself is probably not such a good idea if:

 - There is mould in your heating, ventilation, or air conditioning systems (most homeowners have neither the knowledge nor the equipment needed to properly remove mould from their HVAC systems) in this case, it would be better to just get help at https://www.airandenergy.biz/air-conditioning-repair/

 - You have a medical condition that might be made worse by increased exposure to mould, such as asthma, environmental allergies, or an immune system disorder.

 - You are already experiencing symptoms of mould-related illness.